This page will help you understand Rhode Island alcohol laws and avoid expensive fines or even jail. Also wasted time and legal costs.

 II.
-More Alcohol Laws
+Other Alcohol Laws

 IV.
-Get Legal Advice
+Legal Advice

 I. Minimum Age Laws

 Young people may want to work part-time.
 The hospitality industry provides many jobs.
 Some involve working with alcohol.
-What’s the age for working in stores selling alcohol to drink off-site.
+What’s the age for working in stores selling alcohol to drink elsewhere.
 For bartending?
 For serving in a venue selling alcohol to drink on-site?

 Those under 21 may not drive with a blood alcohol concentration (BAC) 0.02% or higher.
 Nor may they operate a boat with a BAC of 0.08% or higher

 II.
-More Rhode Island Alcohol Laws
+Other Rhode Island Alcohol Laws

 For a third offense, the fine increases up to $950.
 Otherwise, the penalties are the same as for the second conviction.